COVID: Angela Merkel vows to take tough action | DW | 29.03.2021

 "The participation of many decision-makers generally doesn't get praised for protecting political freedom, but criticized as an efficiency problem," Nathalie Behnke, a public policy professor at Technical University Darmstadt, wrote last year for Germany's Federal Agency for Civic Education.

-Merkel told Anne Will her patience with state leaders is wearing thin.
-She signaled her readiness to override them if they failed to act "in the very near future."
+Merkel told Anne Will her patience with state leaders is wearing thin, and signaled her readiness to override them if they failed to act "in the very near future."

 "I have a duty and an obligation to see how we can take action at the national level," she said.
 "One possibility is taking another look at the infection protection law and amend it."